 How it works: Ad networks receive encrypted conversion data from the app stores without identifying individual users.
 This preserves privacy while enabling campaign measurement.

-Cons: Aggregated data only, delayed reporting (24-48 hours), limited to paid advertising, no deep linking
+Cons: Aggregated data only, delayed reporting, limited to paid advertising, no deep linking.

 Here's a step-by-step guide to implement download tracking using Smler's URL shortener and deep linking platform: